Sophrinix/xcode-build-to-device/README.md

 This b2i program will work on alloy and traditional appcelerator apps.

+# Upgrading

+Since this program is in a git repo, you can upgrade it any time via

+		cd ~/.b2i && git pull

+Why mention something so trivial?
+Documentation :-)

 # License

 b2i and mobiledevice are licensed under the MIT license: